-The SENDCO has a fundamental role to play in the process of providing for the child's needs.
-It is their responsibility to ensure that the school's policy is put into practice, the agreed systematic process for the identification, assessment and provision for SEN is employed correctly and to monitor and evaluate the school's provision.
+The SENDCo has a fundamental role to play in the process of providing for the child's needs.
+It is their responsibility to ensure that the school's policy is put into practice, the agreed systematic process for the identification, assessment and provision for SEND is employed correctly and to monitor and evaluate the school's provision.

-The SENDCO will also:
+The SENDCo will also:

-- Ensure the school's SEN Policy is monitored and reviewed. - Co-ordinate the provision for children with SEN. - Act as intermediary in the communication of information between parties involved with the child - Headteacher, parents, class teacher, learning assistants and support services. - Ensure evidence and information for outside agencies or statutory assessment is collated. - Ensure referral forms and provision maps are complete and that the school's SEN records are maintained. - Support and liaise with class teachers. - Liaise with parents and governors. - Monitor that the terms and objectives of Statements of Special Educational Needs/EHCP are being met. - Provide advice and guidance for members of staff and parents where required. - Purchase or liaise with subject co-ordinators in purchasing adequate resources to cater for special needs within school. - Contribute to the in-service training of staff to develop understanding and whole school approaches. - Involvement in the induction with new staff to inform them of School's SEN procedures.
+- Ensure the school's SEND Policy is monitored and reviewed. - Co-ordinate the provision for children with SEND. - Act as intermediary in the communication of information between parties involved with the child - Headteacher, parents, class teacher, learning assistants and support services. - Ensure evidence and information for outside agencies or statutory assessment is collated. - Ensure referral forms and provision maps are complete and that the school's SEN records are maintained. - Support and liaise with class teachers. - Liaise with parents and governors. - Monitor that the terms and objectives of EHCPs are being met. - Provide advice and guidance for members of staff and parents where required. - Purchase or liaise with subject co-ordinators in purchasing adequate resources to cater for special needs within school. - Contribute to the in-service training of staff to develop understanding and whole school approaches. - Involvement in the induction with new staff to inform them of School's SEND procedures.